01

 Protect the structure before the meal identity.

-- Keep calories roughly aligned.
+- Keep calories within roughly 50 kcal of the original.

 What most systems miss